Brunilde Ridgway: Life and career

+Ridgway died in Haverford, Pennsylvania on 19 October 2024, at the age of 94.

 Views and opinions

 Brunilde Ridgway is, in keeping with her mentor Rhys Carpenter, a follower of the radical questioning of the Meisterforschung, or search for the masterpiece or archetype that inspired a replica series, that dominated the history of Greek art since Adolf Furtwängler.
-Elaborating on Carpenter's remark that Greek sculpture is “the anonymous product of an impersonal craft,” she maintains that the notion of the artistic personality doesn't emerge in the West before the 15th century AD.
-She also addresses the Kopienforschung ("copy research") of Johann Joachim Winckelmann, who is finding a type statuary through its Roman copies, focusing on identifying the originality of Roman sculptors.
-Rather sceptical vis-à-vis the literary sources, she sticks to the stylistic analysis of the works.
+Elaborating on Carpenter's remark that Greek sculpture is “the anonymous product of an impersonal craft,” she maintained that the notion of the artistic personality didn't emerge in the West before the 15th century AD.
+She also addressed the Kopienforschung ("copy research") of Johann Joachim Winckelmann, who is finding a type statuary through its Roman copies, focusing on identifying the originality of Roman sculptors.
+Rather skeptical vis-à-vis the literary sources, she stuck to the stylistic analysis of the works.

 Known for the safety of her erudition and for the stimulating quality of its analyses, it has been criticized, like Carpenter, for what was described as a "devastating" or "systematic scepticism”, or revisionism.